vespene-io/_old_vespene/docs/source/importing.rst

 In the Vespene UI, it is possible to limit whether projects are allowed to rename themselves, whether they can overwrite the build script once loaded into Vespene, and whether they can overwrite other configuration parameters.
 In most cases, you can leave all of these controls ON if you trust developers.
+The most dangerous setting is perhaps "allow_pipeline_definition", which can be used to create pipelines if they do not exist, or reorder or reassign their stages, as this could effect the build cycles of other projects.

 If you are supremely concerned about those with access to source control making unwanted changes, you can choose to not set up organizations in Vespene, or use them once and then delete the organization.